 No one wants to be sitting home on a Saturday night only to log onto Facebook and see a bunch of friends are out somewhere fun without you.

 You end up wishing you never saw that post because you end up obsessing about it.
 Has this ever happened to you?
 Sometimes these Facebook posts hit us to the core, mostly when we least expect it.
 Think about it:

 We often log onto Facebook when we are tired, bored, overwhelmed, or procrastinating… and simply not at our best.

 Many moms and other people are giving up Facebook because we are trying to stay positive.
 We don’t want to be dragged down because of what we see others posting.

 We don’t want to have to be a part of that hyper-connected world in which we have to be “on” all the time being witty or popular or cool.

 What moms have to deal with on Facebook and social media

-- Your kids were not invited somewhere
+- Realizing your kids were not invited somewhere.

 - Cliffhanger posts

-- No one liking or commenting on your post — Have you ever given a pity Like?
+- No one liking or commenting on your post. — Have you ever given a pity Like?
 Have you ever received one?

-- Someone purposely withholding Likes to your post; social snubbing; and underlying competition
+- Someone purposely withholding Likes to your post; social snubbing; and underlying competition.

 - Wasting time in the Facebook vortex and on Reddit and on Twitter… and on….

-- Seeing people sell their stuff and inviting you to their virtual parties
+- Seeing people sell their stuff and inviting you to their virtual parties.

-- Seeing people who brag or humble brag
+- Seeing people who brag or humble brag.

-- Dealing with people who are creating a certain image for themselves and their kids
+- Dealing with people who are creating a certain image for themselves and their kids.

-- Seeing everyone’s awesome spring break and summer vacations
+- Seeing everyone’s awesome spring break and summer vacations.

-- Believing everyone has perfect lives like the pictures they are posting
+- Believing everyone has perfect lives like the pictures they are posting.

 - Those darn people who won’t accept your friend request.
 You continue to wonder why not.